keshavdv/subway/README.md

 This is a tunnelling application that is heavily based on [ngrok](https://github.com/inconshreveable/ngrok) that tunnels data over a WebSocket instead of standard TCP ports

+### Building

+To build the server and client binaries:

+    make server
+    make client

+The binaries can be found in the bin/ directory.

 ### Protocol

 ##### Establishing tunnels: